Are you experiencing anxiety after your car accident?

 At Sync Therapy, we understand this.

 While we don’t specifically offer counselling services, we refer out for this.
-We understand that stress not only affects the body but also the mind.
+We understand that stress affects not only the body but also the mind.

-The chronic untreated stress can lead to an increase in pain, sleep issues, and a longer recovery
+Chronic untreated stress can lead to an increase in pain, sleep issues, and a longer recovery

 There are several different things you may experience after an accident:

 The symptoms for each can range from mild to severe.
 These include feelings of fearfulness when being in a car or driving, trouble sleeping and flashbacks of the accident.